 In December 2004, the FASB issued SFAS No. 123 (revised 2004), "Share-Based Payment," to address the accounting for share-based payment transactions in which an enterprise receives employee services in exchange for (a) equity instruments of the enterprise or (b) liabilities that are based on the fair value of the enterprise's equity instruments or that may be settled by the issuance of such equity instruments.
 SFAS No. 123(R) requires an entity to recognize the grant-date fair-value of stock options and other equity-based compensation issued to employees in the statement of income.
 The revised SFAS No. 123(R) generally requires that an entity account for those transactions using the fair-value-based method, and eliminates an entity's ability to account for share-based compensation transactions using the intrinsic value method of accounting under APB Opinion No. 25, "Accounting for Stock Issued to Employees."
 SFAS No. 123(R) is effective for us beginning July 1, 2005.
-We are electing to adopt SFAS No. 123(R) on July 1, 2005.
+However, we are electing to adopt SFAS No. 123(R) on January 1, 2005.
+Because we currently do not have stock options outstanding, the initial adoption of SFAS No. 123(R) did not have an impact on our consolidated financial statements.